asavinov/intelligent-trading-bot/docs/features.md

 ## Column-oriented design

-A *feature* in a column-oriented design can be viewed as one column.
+In a column-oriented design, a *feature* can be viewed as a single column.
-In this project, it is assumed that all data is stored in one table and hence all features exist as columns of this main table.
+In this project, all data is assumed to be stored in one table; therefore, all features exist as columns within this main table.
-This main data table is represented as a `pandas` `DataFrame` object and all features are columns of this data frame while rows correspond to timestamps in a time raster of certain frequency.
+This primary data table is represented as a `pandas` `DataFrame`, where features correspond to columns and rows correspond to timestamps at a specific frequency.

-Most of the logic of data analysis of the system is represented in how its features are computed.
+Most of the system's data analysis logic is embodied in how its features are computed.
-The main idea is that for each new data rows appended to the main dataframe, it is necessary to compute all (initially empty) feature values.
+The core concept is that for each new row appended to the main DataFrame, all (initially empty) feature values must be computed.
-Once these new data values are computed, it is possible to make trade decisions.
+Once these new values are calculated, trade decisions can be made.

 ## Feature dependencies

-How a feature computes its value depending on already existing (current and past) feature values is specified in a `feature definition`.
+How a feature computes its value based on existing (current and past) feature values is specified in a `feature definition`.
-In general, any feature definition uses and hence depends on some other features.
-Accordingly, its value will be used in other features.
+Generally, any feature definition uses—and thus depends on—other features, and its value may subsequently be used by other features.
-In this sense, all features define a graph of computations.
+In this sense, all features collectively define a computation graph.

-A feature also depends on a certain number of previous rows.
-In the simplest case, a feature depends on only the current row.
+A feature also depends on a specific number of previous rows.
+In the simplest case, a feature depends only on the current row.
-For example, we could define a feature equal to the difference between high and low price for this current day.
+For example, we could define a feature equal to the difference between the high and low prices for the current day.
-It depends on only this row and only two other features (high and low) which must be set before this difference can be computed.
+This depends only on the current row and two other features (high and low), which must be set before this difference can be computed.
-A feature which computes moving average will depend on one feature (like close price) and certain number of previous values.
+Conversely, a feature that computes a moving average will depend on one feature (such as close price) and a certain number of previous values.

 ## Defining features

-All features are represented as a list where one item is a dictionary with one feature definition:
+All features are represented as a list in which each item is a dictionary containing a single feature definition:
 ```jsonc
 "feature_sets": [
   {...}, // First feature